theafolayan/nextjs-indexing-pack/README.md

 If you do not pass `--key`, the CLI will automatically fall back to the `INDEXNOW_KEY` environment variable.

 If `GOOGLE_APPLICATION_CREDENTIALS` (or `nextjs-indexing-pack.config.json`) points to a service account JSON file, the CLI will automatically notify the Google Indexing API as well.
+When the credentials are missing required fields or contain placeholder values, the CLI skips the Google submission and continues with IndexNow so your default workflow is not interrupted.

 For example, run a dry run to inspect the URLs that will be submitted: